Corporate environments

 Historically, other protobuf plugins have instead required the presence of a C compiler to generate a JNI-integrated entrypoint.
 In this plugin, host-specific scripts are used instesd due to the improved simplicity and lack of additional dependencies.

-Users should discuss this with their IT administrator if this is problematic.
+Users should discuss this with their IT administrator if this is problematic, or raise

 Using package mirrors